lavish/minimalsite/README.md

 MinimalSite
 ===========

-minimalsite is a fast minimal static website builder.
-It generates web pages from a file hierarchy with markdown and textile syntax.
+A fast minimal static website builder.

+Minimalsite generates web pages from a source file hierarchy.
+It supports markdown and textile syntax, but plain txt and html can be evenly used.
+Templates are python modules, providing huge flexibilty and keeping the codebase tiny and simple.

 ### Requirements